Adjoint functors: Free groups

 should be the identity.
 The intermediate set GFGX is just the underlying set of FGX.
 The arrow $\eta_{GX}$ is the "inclusion of generators" set map from the set GX to the set GFGX.
 The arrow $G(\varepsilon_X)$ is the set map from GFGX to GX, which underlies the group homomorphism sending each generator of FGX to the element of X it corresponds to ("dropping parentheses").
 The composition of these maps is indeed the identity on GX.

 Free constructions and forgetful functors

 Free objects are all examples of a left adjoint to a forgetful functor, which assigns to an algebraic object its underlying set.
 These algebraic free functors have generally the same description as in the detailed description of the free group situation above.

 Diagonal functors and limits

-Products, fibred products, equalizers, and kernels are all examples of the categorical notion of a limit.
+Products, pullbacks, equalizers, and kernels are all examples of the categorical notion of a limit.
 Any limit functor is right adjoint to a corresponding diagonal functor (provided the category has the type of limits in question), and the counit of the adjunction provides the defining maps from the limit object (i.e. from the diagonal functor on the limit, in the functor category).
 Below are some specific examples.